notayogilee/tinyapp/README.md

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (much like bit.ly).
 It uses the local storage as a database.

-The deployed app can be found at https://really-tiny-app.herokuapp.com

 ## Dependencies

 -Node.js (version 8)